 ON THE DAY OF THE INTERVIEW

-- Be on time (i.e. arrive at your location at least 30 minutes ahead of time)
+- Be on time (i.e. arrive at your location at least thirty minutes ahead of time)

 - Be polite and professional to everyone you meet.

-- Switch off cell phone, remove headphone before entering the interview room.
+- Switch off cell phone and remove headphone before entering the interview room.

-- Upon entering the room, introduce yourself and wait to be seated and any other instructions.
+- Upon entering the room, introduce yourself and wait to be seated and for any other instructions.